19 September 2023

 We care about careers, and it’s our supreme goal to make sure you know where to apply.

-Each year we unveil the best student employers to work for in the UK based upon thousands of reviews on RateMyPlacement.co.uk.
+Each year we unveil the Best Student Employers to work for in the UK based on thousands of student reviews on RateMyPlacement.co.uk.

 Written by Melchi

 Melchi is a stan of the written word and joined the RateMyPlacement team as a Content Executive in 2021.
 Melchi started his career writing culture content for WeAreCollision magazine before completing an MA in International Journalism at City University and interning at Insider Inc. He now uses his head-thesaurus to write inspiring content to help young people make great career choices.
 These include everything from blogs about how to survive your placement year to industry guides outlining the latest placement and internship opportunities.
 Outside of writing, Melchi loves all things music and is currently learning how to DJ.